This post is sponsored by Jonathan Louis.

 The full makeover has a ways to go.
 To me, it still feels dark on the right side, so I’m starting to look for lighter fabric to reupholster the Mid-Century Modern wood loungers.
 Also, I’m on the fence to paint the brick and possibly replace the coffee table with something more round?
 Maybe in a lighter color or possibly a metal?
 I’m not sure yet.

-For this post I received product to review from Jonathan Louis.
+For this post, I received a sofa to review from Jonathan Louis.
 All opinions are my own and always will be.
 Thanks for supporting the content that keeps House Of Hipsters going.